algolia/algoliasearch-client-php/README.md

 }
 </code></pre>

-Add a new object in Index
+Add a new object in the Index
 -------------

 Each entry in an index has a unique identifier called `objectID`.
 You have two way to add en entry in the index:

  1. Using automatic `objectID` assignement, you will be able to retrieve it in the answer.
  2. Passing your `objectID`

+You have no need to create an index, it will be automatically create the first time you add an object.
+Objects are schema less, you have no configuration to start indexing.
+You can look at settings section to have more details on advanced settings.

 Example with automatic `objectID` assignement:
 <pre><code>